Vauxoo/runbot-vms/README.md

 	}
   ```

-  - Restart nginx server to load new site configuration
+  b.
+Restart nginx server to load new site configuration

   ```
   /etc/init.d/nginx restart
   ```

-  - Set the dns as hostname
+  c.
+Set the dns as hostname

   ```
   runbot.YOUR_DNS_HOST.com > /etc/hostname` or  `hostnamectl set-hostname runbot.YOUR_DNS_HOST.com`